United Public Workers of America: Panama Canal Zone union

 In 1939, the CIO began organizing "Silver" workers into a union, and established the Canal Zone Workers Organizing Committee.
 The UPWA sent several militant, leftist organizers to the area to assist with the organizing effort.
 In July 1946, the "Silver" workers formally established the Canal Zone Workers' Union, UPWA Local 713.
 Local 713 also incorporated elements of the old AFT Local 29 (a union of teachers chartered in 1918 that became inactive in the early 1920s).
 Within a year, Local 713 had nearly 16,000 members.
-In 1946, the House Un-American Activities Committee accused UPWA of conspiracy to sabotage U.S. military operations by organizing workers in the Panama Canal Zone.O'Reggio, Between Alienation and Citizenship: The Evolution of Black West Indian Society in Panama, 1914-1964, 2006, p.
-140. But Local 713 members said that if their union leaders or UPWA officials in the U.S. ordered them to do anything which would harm the Canal Zone, they would refuse.
+In 1946, the House Un-American Activities Committee accused UPWA of conspiracy to sabotage U.S. military operations by organizing workers in the Panama Canal Zone.
+But Local 713 members said that if their union leaders or UPWA officials in the U.S. ordered them to do anything which would harm the Canal Zone, they would refuse.
 The union began holding large rallies to encourage organizing and win improvements to working conditions.
 Several thousand people attended a rally in January 1947.
 Paul Robeson traveled to Panama on May 25, 1947, to perform four concerts to support UPWA Local 713.
 One concert attracted 10,000 people; another was attended by the President of Panama, Enrique Adolfo Jiménez.
 By June 1947, Local 713 had won wage and overtime pay improvements, more vacation time, equal admission to civil service exams for non-whites, and removal of signs barring "Silver" workers from "Gold" facilities.

 The Panama Canal Company, the private company which ran Canal operations (whose president was also Governor of the Panama Canal Zone and the head of the U.S. territorial government), began a campaign to have the UPWA ousted.
 Under pressure from the company, the government of Panama expelled UPWA regional director Max Brodsky in March 1949.
 Brodsky fled into the Canal Zone (then a U.S. territory, and not part of the nation of Panama), but the Governor of the Canal Zone ordered him deported from there as well.
 Brodsky returned to the U.S., and the Panama Canal Company successfully had the UPWA ousted as the representative of Local 713 in 1950.